 2C:58-4.3(4)(c) – A violation of this section shall be a crime of the fourth degree and shall constitute full and sufficient grounds for revocation of a permit to carry a handgun issued pursuant to N.J.S.2C:58-4.

-Until July 1, 2023, you do not have a “duty to inform” a law enforcement officer that you are armed or transporting handgun(s) during the course of an official law enforcement contact.
-On and after July 1, 2023, you will be required by law to inform a law enforcement officer, during the course of an official law enforcement contact, that you are armed and/or transporting handgun(s).
+Until July 1, 2023, there was no “duty to inform” a law enforcement officer that you are armed or transporting handgun(s) during the course of an official law enforcement contact.
+As of July 1, 2023, you are required by law to inform a law enforcement officer, during the course of an official law enforcement contact, that you are armed and/or transporting handgun(s).

 2C:58-4.4(5)(b) – The holder of a permit to carry a handgun issued pursuant to N.J.S.2C:58-4, if stopped or detained by a law enforcement officer while carrying a handgun in public or traveling with a handgun in a motor vehicle, shall: